How to apply, instructions, handbook and application

-To Invest Your Time and Volunteer at BBD:
+To Make an Impact with Your Time at BBD:

-1. Complete and submit the online application form with one of two boxes at bottom of this screen:
+1. Complete and submit the online application form with one of two boxes on this screen (scroll to see them)

-Go to the “I already have a username” box (scroll to bottom of this page) and enter your username and password, this will add BBD to your already existing account.
+Scroll to the “I already have a username” box and enter your username and password, this will add BBD to your already existing account.

-2. Proof of the Covid vaccine is required for all BBD staff and volunteers (not blood donors)
+2. As of 10/2/23 Proof of the Covid vaccine is NO LONGER required for all BBD staff and volunteers.

-3. Follow instructions emailed to you after submitting application (look in junk/spam folder)
+3. THEN Follow instructions emailed to you AFTER submitting this application (look in junk/spam folder)

-- Log into and bookmark: https://app.betterimpact.com/Login/Login or download MYIMPACT APP on mobile device/tablets
+- Log into and bookmark the link you will receive in the email and/or download MYIMPACT APP on mobile device/tablets

-- Sign up for an online meeting with me via myimpactpage.com, Opportunities tab or below in this web window
+- Sign up for an online meeting with Angela Williamson via myimpactpage.com, Opportunities tab

 - Complete the online training to be qualified to volunteer with us (myimpactpage.com under My Profile - Training)

 - A volunteer will text or email you to set up a chat.
 Please email email@example.com with your availability